jekyllgrim/ZScript_Basics/Pointers_and_casting.md

 *Notes on the example:*

-- `if (target != null)` checks if `target` exists.
-This is called **null-checking** (because it checks if a pointer isn't null), and you *have* to do it before trying to call anything on the `target`.

-  - If you don't do the null-check, and for some reason the actor doesn't exist (in this case it can happen when the target is already dead), the game will close with an error (this is known as a **VM abort**).
-  - You can simplify this check to `if (target)` — it'll work the same way.
+- `if (target != null)` **null-checking**, see explanation above

 - `GiveInventory` is an internal ZScript version of `A_GiveInventory` and it works basically the same way.

 - You might've noticed there are no curly braces after around the **target.GiveInventory** block.
-You can do that when there’s only **one line** after the condition.
+You can do that if you want exacute only **one line** after the condition.
 However, if there are 2 or more lines, you can’t do that:

   ```csharp
   //this is OK: